 The Norwegian cement industry has been cartelized through the common sales of-fice since 1923.
 The reasons for the creation of the sales office was clearly to remove competition: "both companies (in the south) had to sacrifice something on the alter of collaboration.
 The sales office primary task was to organize the sale in a better way, to prevent cross-transportation and unprofitable competition.
 A/S Norsk Portland Cementkontor took care of the sale for both factories [CPC and DPC].
-Later [1928] also the Northern firm's sales [NPC]were included trough a common sales agent in Trondheim."
+Later [1928] also the Northern firm's sales [NPC] were included trough a common sales agent in Trondheim."
 (Gartmann, 1990 p.
 46).
 This implied that from 1928 all cement was sold trough one agency, and no cement was sold directly from the factories.
-In particular, the common sales office determined the total domestic sale and sets domestic quotas according to each firm's total capacity.
-In other words, the Norwegian cartel used a sharing rule whereby the domestic market was divided according to each member's total capacity (domestic production plus exports).
+In particular, the common sales office determined the total domestic sale and sets domestic quotas according to each firm's total capacity (domestic production plus exports)8.

 After establishing the common sales office, more institutional ties were developed.
 In 1927, "Norsk Cementforening (NC)" was founded.
 NC was an institution (funded by the industry) that coordinated standards, lobbied government committees, and took part in the education of engineers and cement workers.
 Gartmann (1990 p.47) claims that "the sales office and NC, were forerunners to the full merger in 1968.
 Norcem came to a finished table arrangement with coordinated sales and information already established over a long period".
-In the beginning only the two big producers in the south joined NC, but later also the northern firm entered .
+In the beginning only the two big producers in the south joined NC, but later also the northern firm entered 9.

-&lt;sup>8As long as prices are higher than short run marginal cost (which is the case, see below) it is optimal to use all the installed capacity such that capacity equals production.
+8As long as prices are higher than short run marginal cost (which is the case, see below) it is optimal to use all the installed capacity such that capacity equals production.
 Storage is not an option either, due to limited storage capacity for cement.
 In the annual report from NORCEM in 1968 we could read (p.9): "Because the capacity for storing finished cement is so small, production has to conform quite closely to sales."
 The sharing rule can thus also be considered a production sharing rule.

-&lt;sup>9The cement producers started several other institutions as they moved into downstream activities.
-For instance, the production of cement products as tubes and panels had their own body, called "The Cement producers price co-ordination body" that was founded in 1928, whose task was to "collaborate"
+9The cement producers started several other institutions as they moved into downstream activities.
+For instance, the production of cement products as tubes and panels had their own body, called "The Cement producers price co-ordination body" that was founded in 1928, whose task was to "collaborate on prices and rebates to prevent non serious producers to enter the market " (Gartmann, 1990, p.
+62).
+In the same fashion NC controlled that the local concrete mixers, which were small firms often organized in local oligopholies produced according to quality standards.
+In 1964 these firms founded a collaboration body: " The local concrete-mixers institute".
+The institute however had its secretariat